jsime/robobot/README.md

 ### Macros

-RoboBot provides a basic evaluation-phase macro system, which permits any authorized users to extend the functionality of RoboBot directly from IRC channels without having to author a plugin.
+RoboBot provides a basic evaluation-phase macro system, which permits any authorized users to extend the functionality of RoboBot directly from channels without having to author a plugin.

 ### Message Variables